How You Dress Is How You Will Be Addressed

 “The way that people dress makes them part of an army, dressed in their own uniform, determined to do something.” — Suzy Menkes

 So, now that we know our outward appearance affects how we are perceived, what can we do with this information coming your way via this column?
-How do we prevent ourselves from unfair labels of criminality, drug abuse or even sexual promiscuity?
-Well, it is important to reiterate that the choice to dress how we want is still ours, provided it is within the boundaries of the law.
-However, we may perhaps want to consider a more pragmatic approach so as not to deprive ourselves of the things we work hard for in life just because of the need to be non-conformist.
-This information is worth ruminating on—maybe is time to make a hundred and eighty degrees turn when it comes to how we dress.
+How do we prevent ourselves from unfair labels of criminality, drug abuse, or even sexual promiscuity?
+It is important to reiterate that the choice to dress how we want is still ours, provided it is within the boundaries of the law.
+However, we may want to consider a more pragmatic approach to not deprive ourselves of the things we work hard for in life just because of the need to be non-conformist.
+This information is worth ruminating on—maybe it is time to make a hundred and eighty degrees turn when it comes to how we dress.

-Finally, it must be said that outward appearance does not always portray what is inside.
-A criminal in a fancy suit is still a criminal, while a poor beggar with a good heart may appear scary but might just need a shower and some fresh clothes.
+Finally, we must say that outward appearance does not always portray what is inside.
+A criminal in a fancy suit is still a criminal, while a poor beggar with a good heart may appear scary but might need a shower and some fresh clothes.
 A young girl who dresses promiscuously may be less so than one who is always covered up.
-On the flip side, one could be dressed up all nice and covered up but is lacking decency and morality.
+On the flip side, one could be dressed up all nice and covered up but lacks decency and morality.
 Looks and perception may be everything or even our realities but could be deceiving either way.
 In the words of Kajal Aggarwal, “I dress according to what suits me and what I am comfortable in.”
 Truth be told, we are at liberty to dress with what makes us comfortable.
 However, we must be wise to pass it through the litmus test of morality, moderation, and decency.

 “I dress according to what suits me and what I am comfortable in.” — Kajal Aggarwal